udoprog/udoprog.github.io/_posts/2015-08-28-auto-serialize.md

 There is plenty more to read and play with there.

-I also intend to eventually implement field-value based serialization that allows for out-of-order field de-serialization.
+I also intend to eventually implement field-value based serialization that allows for out-of-order fields.
-Each value will be prefixed by an identifier instead of relying on strict ordering.
-This is the basis for semantically versioned objects with forward compatibility and I consider it an important omission.
+This is the basis for semantically versioned objects with forward compatibility, and I consider it an important omission.